ambroseL/Architecture_Pattern/README.md

 Then if the API change in future update, we just need to fix them in our component classes, not everywhere in the program.

 ### Prototype
-At the beginning of each scene, initializing a large amount of objects is such a big burden for computer’s CPU and memory,even brings about break down.
+At the beginning of each scene, initializing a large amount of objects is such a big burden for computer’s CPU and memory, even brings about break down.
 One solution is to use `prototype pattern`, a more suitable way for mass production than `factory pattern` in C++.
 The reason is that C++ does not have a base class like `Object` in Java, and such base class is the key of `factory pattern` implementation.
 To accomplish such tasks, we declare a `Clone()` function in the base model class.

 ```C++
 EntityObj* EntityObj::Clone()